-Driven by a naturally enquiring mind, a candidate can look forward to using all their abilities as individuals or part of a research team to further humanity.
+Driven by a naturally enquiring mind, a candidate can look forward to using all their abilities as individuals or part of a research team.

 A candidate would have a passionate drive to understand, to discover, solve problems or strive for break-though knowledge and understanding.

 You must hold or have completed all the academic requirements for:

 (i) a Master’s degree or higher qualification, a Masters by coursework must contain a research component of 25% of one year’s full time enrolment

 (ii) a Bachelor’s degree with any grade of second class honours or first class honours; or